What is Access Control?

 The 4 Main Computer System Assets

 What value do you give these assets?
-That is, what assets need the most security to protect them?
-Once you have identified the critical assets within your company infrastructure, you can assign access control dependent on the value given to those assets.
+Which assets need the most security to protect them?
+Once you have identified the critical assets within your company infrastructure, you can assign access control depending on the value given to those assets.

 The CIA Triad and the 3 Primary Types of Access Control

-Physical access control are non-technical access controls to secure a company and their resources like dead-bolt locks, cameras and security guards.
+- Physical access control includes non-technical access controls to secure a company and resources like dead-bolt locks, cameras, and security guards.
 Examples include keeping user computers from the server areas and data backups.

-The main focus of the file example involves mainly the administrative and technical controls, but includes the physical control: the file is on your computer system and now it has to be determined who gets access to it (administrative), and the type or manner of their access (technical) and where (physical).
-Broader scope concerns include access control in the cloud, the IoT, and the sheer volumes of data that many enterprises carry out daily.
+Securing computer files involves administrative and technical controls as well as physical controls.
+For each file on your computer system, it must be determined who gets access to it (administrative), the type or manner of their access (technical) and where access is granted (physical).
+Additional concerns include access control in the cloud, the IoT, and the sheer volume of data that many enterprises generate.

 Once authentication is validated and privilege is granted, access authorization is based on the following:

-Mandatory: self-managing system that allows access on a need-to-know-basis
+- Mandatory: a self-managing system that allows access on a need-to-know basis.

 Even with such protocols, files with improper access control happen.
-Access control is on on-going process, not a one-off, set-up-and-be-done-with-it event.
+Access control is an on-going process: it is not a one-off, set-up-and-be-done-with-it event.